Piano four hands: Original works

 Among the German Romantic composers, the four-hand works of Schumann and Brahms are the most interesting.
 Mendelssohn wrote only one original work of the kind, although he himself arranged some of his orchestral works and also his Octet, and the Variations in B-flat major for piano, op.
 83, in this form.
 Besides writing a number of small pieces for two performers, Schumann made a very novel and successful experiment in his Spanische Liebeslieder (op.
-138), which consist of ten pieces for four voices, being songs, duets, and a quartet, with piano four-hand accompaniment.
+138), which consists of ten pieces for four voices (being songs, duets, and a quartet), with piano four-hand accompaniment.
 An analogous idea was later carried out by Brahms, who wrote two sets of waltzes for four hands and four voices (Liebeslieder Walzer, Op.
 52, and Neue Liebeslieder, Op 65).
-Among his instrumental four-hands pieces, the best-known is 16 Waltzes, Op 39.
+Among Brahms' instrumental four-hands pieces, the best-known is 16 Waltzes, Op 39.
 A well-known piece by a French Romantic composer is the Dolly Suite by Fauré.

 Organ four hands

-Organ music for four hands is very rare, although the experiment has been made by Hesse, Höpner, and especially by Julius André, who has written twenty-four pieces for two performers on the organ; but no increased effect appears to be obtainable from such an arrangement which can at all compensate for its practical inconvenience.
+Organ music for four hands is very rare, although the experiment has been made by Adolf Friedrich Hesse, Christian Gottlob Höpner, and Gustav Merkel; but no increased effect appears to be obtainable from such an arrangement which can at all compensate for its practical inconvenience.